by Lucinda Lynx

-Arianell sat on the couch as if a lighthing had hit.
+Arianell sat on the couch as if a lightning had hit.
 She had always known this day would come.
 She realized she would face it unprepared.
 The hardest of Floyd's lessons was ahead.

 She rushed to drink her tea.
 She knew she had to meet Gilda as soon as possible.

-Arianell sat down and pulled open one drawer.
-[If only I knew how that poor middle gray, exiled bear reacts,] she thought.
-She pulled out some white paper, that had same kind of silver decoration frame than the wallpaper.
-She grabbed the ballpoint pen.
+Arianell sat down and pulled open one drawer with her front paw.
+If only I knew how that poor middle gray, exiled tomcat reacts, she thought.
+She pulled out some white paper, that had the same kind of silver decoration frame as the wallpaper.
+She grabbed the ballpoint pen in her right front paw.
 There was no use to postpone this.

 I got your message.
 I hope you understand the difficulties we will face.
 Floyd believes the stories about the Rainbow Kingdom are just stories.
 He doesn't understand the Rainbow Kingdom is as real as Metal Kingdom.
 He doesn't know King Melanctos and Queen Candice are as real as you and me.
 He knows nothing about his parents or how Queen Candice exiled him because of his color.
 What worries me the most is Floyd still has not found any power.
 He had the rainbow power when he was born, but Queen Candice took it away from him before he was sent here.
 We have a massive task ahead of us.
 We have to do this right.